-This course will introduce the students to proper communication techniques within the community and the law enforcement environment.
-Interviewing techniques; written communication, report writing; and testimony will be a part of this course.
-Prerequisite: None.
+This course will introduce the student to proper communication techniques within the community and the law enforcement environment.
+Interviewing techniques, written communication, report writing, and testimony will be a part of this course.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000